michael-zucchetta/michaelzucchetta.com/README.md

 Vanilla Project to be cloned and reused (I am not a fan of scaffolding tools).

-Install npm and do the following:
+Install npm and do the following (as they are used in package):

 - npm install -g karma
 - npm install -g karma-cli